Learning Outcomes

 “hello tim”

-But these objects are only single instances.
+However, these objects are only single instances.

 JavaScript supports creating object instances of a certain type (i.e. having a set of archetypical members, like a Java class) through a function prototype mechanism.
 You create a constructor function: